ardhiyanyanu/demandlane-library/DESIGN.md

 - Member Self-Service:
   - GET /library/member/me/loans: View own borrowing history (permission MEMBER:READ).
 - Public Endpoints:
-  - GET /library/public/books: Search and view available books (no authentication required).
+  - GET /library/public/bookEntities: Search and view available bookEntities (no authentication required).

 ## Notable Case Handling

-- Prevent double borrowing of the same book.
-This can heppen if borrowing request is called at same time and implementation have query first and then update data.
+- Prevent double borrowing of the same bookEntity.
+This can happen if borrowing request is called at same time and implementation have query first and then update data.
-To prevent this, use database transaction with "SELECT ...
-FOR UPDATE" to lock the book record during the borrowing process.
+To prevent this, use @Lock(LockModeType.PESSIMISTIC_WRITE) to prevent concurrent update.
 - Handle double sending request from client side when front desk staff click borrow or return button multiple times.
 Implement idempotency by generating a unique request ID for each borrow/return operation and storing it